-The results in Panel C disclose heterogeneous effects along other dimensions.
+The results in panel C disclose heterogeneous effects along other dimensions.
 The 20% of girls with the largest treatment effects on selective STEM enrolment perform significantly better in French and are from higher socioeconomic backgrounds, compared with the least affected 20%.
 They are also less likely to have been exposed to role models who have children or who graduated in a male-dominated STEM field (maths, physics, engineering), and more likely to have been exposed to role models who participated in the FGiS program the year before.
 However, the fact that these characteristics are correlated both with students' maths performance and with the role model being either a professional or a researcher makes it difficult to determine their specific contribution to treatment effect heterogeneity.

 Heterogeneous treatment effects on potential channels.
 The main results of the ML approach are reported in Table L3.
 For each potential channel, we compare the characteristics of students in the top and bottom quintiles of predicted treatment effects.
-We focus on the two main sources of heterogeneity in the effects on enrolment in selective STEM, i.e. student performance in maths and exposure to a role model with a professional background.^{A.18}
+We focus on the two main sources of heterogeneity in the effects on enrolment in selective STEM, i.e., student performance in maths and exposure to a role model with a professional background.A.18

-The first key finding is that professionals and researchers were equally effective in debunking stereotypes on gender differences in maths aptitude, while they reinforced students' perceptions that "women don't really like science" and that "women face discrimination in science-related jobs" to a comparable extent.
-These results suggest that the "gender debiasing" component of the classroom interventions, which emphasized men's and women's equal predisposition for science, cannot explain, alone, why the interventions increased girls' enrolment in selective STEM; otherwise, the two groups of role models would be expected to have similar effects for this outcome, which is not what we find.
+The first key finding is that professionals and researchers were equally effective in debunking stereotypes on gender differences in maths aptitude, while they reinforced students' perceptions that 'women do not really like science' and that 'women face discrimination in science-related jobs' to a comparable extent.
+These results suggest that the 'gender debiasing' component of the classroom interventions, which emphasised men's and women's equal predisposition for science, cannot explain, alone, why the interventions increased girls' enrolment in selective STEM; otherwise, the two groups of role models would be expected to have similar effects for this outcome, which is not what we find.

-By contrast, Table L3 reveals that the professionals were better than the researchers at improving female students' perceptions of science-related jobs and stimulating their aspirations for such careers, while emphasizing less the under-representation of women.
+By contrast, Table L3 reveals that the professionals were better than the researchers at improving female students' perceptions of science-related jobs and stimulating their aspirations for such careers, while emphasising less the under-representation of women.
 Regarding perceptions of science-related careers, girls in the top quintile of treatment effects are 19.2 percentage points more likely to have been visited by a professional compared to girls in the bottom quintile, the difference being statistically significant at the 1% level.
-Professionals are similarly over-represented among the role models who had the greatest effects on girls' taste for science subjects (22.7 percentage-point gap between the top and bottom quintile of treatment effects), and even more so among those who raised science-related career aspirations the most (38.9 percentage-point gap).
-The opposite holds for heterogeneous treatment effects on the importance of female under-representation in STEM: compared to the 20% of girls least affected for this outcome, the
+Professionals are similarly overrepresented among the role models who had the greatest effects on girls' taste for science subjects (22.7 percentage-point gap between the top and bottom quintile of treatment effects), and even more so among those who raised science-related career aspirations the most (38.9 percentagepoint gap).
+The opposite holds for heterogeneous treatment effects on the importance of female under-representation in STEM: compared to the 20% of girls least affected for this outcome, the 20% most affected are 11.2 percentage points more likely to have been visited by a researcher.